Get a property report and suburb profile for any property in Regents Park

 • Is Regents Park a good place to invest?

 Regents Park is showing promising signs for property investors, particularly in the housing market.
-Over the past year, the suburb has experienced a notable 9.6% increase in median house values, indicating strong demand and potential for capital growth.
-This upward trend in house prices suggests that the area is becoming increasingly desirable, which is a positive indicator for future investment returns.
+Over the past year, the suburb has experienced a significant 15.1% increase in median house values, indicating strong demand and potential for capital growth.
+This upward trend suggests that houses in Regents Park are becoming increasingly desirable, which is a positive indicator for those looking to invest in the area.

 Down Pointer